swtv-kaist/ZigZagFuzz/README.md

 `${ZigZagFuzz_repo}/afl-fuzz -i <initial seed dir> -o <output dir> -K 2 -a <dictinary file path> -- <target.afl> <initial args...>`

-You can find dictinary file examples in `paper_exp/keyword_dict/`.
+You can find dictionary file examples in `paper_exp/keyword_dict/`.
 The dictionary file is a simple list of keywords that can be used in command-line options.

 ## Replay
 The saved program option input files should contain the path to the file input.
-However, to make it easier to mutate the command-lin option input files, The path strings are replaced with "@@".
+However, to make it easier to mutate the command-line option input files, The path strings are replaced with "@@".
 If you want to replay the saved test case, you should replace the first @@ in a command-line option input with the corresponding file input path.